Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Conclusion.

-There are other interesting research questions about data privacy in network revenue management.
-We have presented a transformation-based approach for bid-price control.
-Although we guarantee to obtain the exact optimal solutions for each party, our approach may require an inspection for potential security breaches especially for small-scale problems.
-Another approach could be using the concept of differential-privacy, where the main idea is to perturb the output with a carefully adjusted noise.
+There are other interesting research questions about data privacy in network management.
+We have presented a transformation-based approach for capacity control.
+Although we guarantee to obtain the exact optimal solutions for each party, our approach may become vulnerable for potential security breaches especially for small-scale problems.
+Investigating the effect of small-scale problems on data-privacy is one of our future research directions.
+Another approach to tackle data privacy in collaborative decision making problems could be using the concept of differential-privacy, where the main idea is to perturb the output with a carefully adjusted noise.
 Such an approach does lead to approximate solutions but the privacy levels can be quantified and controlled.
 This approach is also on our agenda for future research.